 When all the contracted payments have been made (including any fees) on an agreement.
 For Hire Purchase and Conditional Sale agreements, this is when title is transferred to the customer

 When a contract (document) containing all the written terms of an agreement is signed by all the people involved in it – customer and finance company.
-This is when the contract is live.

 The FLA is the main representative body for the UK motor finance industry and its Lending Code sets out standards of good practice for the finance and leasing industry.
-Full FLA membership requires compliance to the Lending Code
+Full FLA membership requires compliance with the Lending Code

 A document that details all the terms and conditions of a financial arrangement as well as vehicle and customer details.

 This is a method of funding the use but not the ownership of a vehicle.
-The customer (Lessee) is renting the vehicle for a fixed rental from a leasing company (Lessor) for an agreed period.
+The customer (Lessee) is renting the vehicle for a fixed amount from a leasing company (Lessor) for an agreed period.

 A rate of interest which cannot be altered during the term of a financial transaction